MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw2-secretmeeting2.md

 ---
 title: "Secret meeting!?"
 description: "Cipher had a secret meeting!!
-We should probably report this to the police.
-The flag should be of the format: 'SECEDU{<LAT>,<LONG>}', where the accuracy of the coordinates is to three decimal places."
+We should probably report this to the police.\nThe flag should be of the format: `SECEDU{<LAT>,<LONG>}`, where the accuracy of the coordinates is to three decimal places."
 pubDate: 2024-10-01
 ctf: "SecEdu CTF 2024"
 category: "osint"